netsage-project/tstat-transport/README.md

 #### Optional

-##### --bits
+##### --threshold

-The transfer threshold in bits.
+The transfer threshold in megabytes.
 Any transfer below this threshold below will be ignored.

-Default: `1000000000`
+Default: `1000`

 ##### --transport